ember-learn/ember-blog/source/2020-06-19-the-ember-times-issue-153.md

 ## [New LinkedIn group EmberJS developers 🐹](https://www.linkedin.com/posts/shibulijack_ember-community-strongertogether-activity-6673898303190654976-BgRg/)

-[Shibu Lijack](https://github.com/shibulijack) created a LinkedIn **group for EmberJS enthusiasts**.
+[Shibu Lijack (@shibulijack)](https://github.com/shibulijack) created a LinkedIn **group for EmberJS enthusiasts**.
 It is a group that welcomes anyone who wants to share the latest and greatest of EmberJS that is shared on [EmberJS blogs](https://blog.emberjs.com/) and the [EmberJS Discord](https://discord.com/invite/emberjs) channels.

 [Join the group](https://www.linkedin.com/groups/13863318/) today and start sharing your blog posts!